kav-sw19/MNIST-Digit-Recognition/README.md

 ## 🏋️‍♂️ Training the Model
 Note that the model has already been trained and stored on the .pth file.

-Has execute 20 epochs and has ~99.60% training accuracy and ~99.20% validation accuracy To train the model from scratch:
+Has execute 20 epochs and has ~99.60% training accuracy and ~99.20% validation accuracy.

+To train the model from scratch:
     python train_model.py

 Feel free to change the constraints for training by amending the n_epochs and patience variables in train_model.py